Salah-Code-Lab/In-Work/README.md

 ## Memory protection

-After DriverEntry completes, ZwProtectVirtualMemory marks the protection tables and callback cookie as read only.
-No kernel mode attacker can patch the tables in memory to silently remove entries.
+After DriverEntry completes, ZwProtectVirtualMemory Flags the protection tables and callback cookie as read only.
 On unload write permissions are restored before cleanup.
-Note:Sophisticated Attackers can still Bypass this quite Easily Actually
+Note: Sophisticated or Normal Attackers can still Bypass this quite Easily Actually

-## Builds

-Two configurations:

-Unloadable in Safe Mode only
-DriverUnload is NULL in normal boot.
-The driver cannot be stopped via sc stop or ZwUnloadDriver during a live session.
-Safe Mode gives you the unload path for maintenance.

-Unloadable Mid Session
-Registers DriverUnload unconditionally.
-You can run sc stop RegFilter any time.
-Driver comes back on next boot since it loads at boot start.

 ## Compatibility

 Tested on Windows 11 25H2.
+Win10 LTSC 21H2

-## Building
+## Building Instructions

-Built with WDK.
-Target x64.
-Test sign or submit for WHQL depending on your use case.
-Enable testsigning if running a test signed build:
+Requirements:
+VS2022
+Latest WDK (preferably)
+after Opening VS2022
+Click on View in the Top Panel
+Then Click on solution Explorer afterwards Right click the Source Files In the Solution Explorer Then hover to Add then click on New Item Name it whatever what you need but make sure it is a .c file then paste the code then Build it

+## How To Run
+After Building the Driver which needs
+VS2022 and the WDK Installed
+test on Any OS that ranges from Win10 to Win11 any build May be Compatible To actually Run the Driver In Windows Ensure
+That test signing is on:
 bcdedit /set testsigning on

 ## Author